 New Academic Programmes

-Academic Board at its meeting on 21st October 2020 extended the Interim Arrangements for the Management of New Academic Programme Proposals are in place for the 2020-21 academic year.
-Work is underway in Priority 2 of the Academic Strategy reviewing the University’s current portfolio of academic programmes and planning for development into the future.
+Academic Board at its meeting on 21st October 2020 extended the Interim Arrangements for the Management of New Academic Programme Proposals for the 2020-21 academic year.
+This is to facilitate ongoing work in Priority 2 of the Academic Strategy reviewing the University’s current portfolio of academic programmes and planning for development into the future.
 This review will result in a plan and timeline for the amalgamation/removal and introduction of new programmes (ref.
 AB 6th Feb.
 2019, AB 19th June 2019 and AB 21st Oct.
 2020 and AB 1st Dec.
 2021).

 The following Process should be followed where a new academic programme is being proposed: